First-Year Seminar

 FYS 141 Reading, Writing and Placemaking: Landscape Studies (4 Credits)

-Landscape studies is the interdisciplinary consideration of how we view, define and use the land, whether it be our backyard, a moonscape or a national park.
+Landscape studies is the interdisciplinary consideration of how humans view, define and use the land, whether it be a backyard, a moonscape or a national park.
 How does land become a landscape?
 How does space become a place?
 Scientists study and manipulate landscapes as do politicians, builders, hunters, children, artists and writers, among others.
 In this course, students examine how writers, in particular, participate in placemaking, and how the landscape influences and inhabits literary texts.
 The course includes some landscape history and theory, visits by people who study landscape from nonliterary angles, and the discovery of how landscape works in texts in transforming and surprising ways.
-Enrollment limited to 16 first-years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI

 Fall, Spring, Variable